-We’re sharing some simple tips from the mental health experts at Beyond Blue to help you cope with any anxiety, distress or concern related to the coronavirus (COVID-19).
+We’re sharing some simple tips from the mental health experts at Beyond Blue to help you cope with any anxiety, distress or concern related to coronavirus (COVID-19) - especially if you’re in a hotspot and need to follow stay-at-home restrictions (again).

 How can you deal with anxiety, distress and concern related to the coronavirus (COVID-19) pandemic?